newrelic-experimental/newrelic-nestjs-integration/README.md

 # New Relic NestJs Integration Example App

+> **Warning**
+> Please note that using a custom interceptor is unnecessary when instrumenting with the latest versions of the New Relic Node agent.
+In fact, using a custom interceptor may cause conflicts and lead to unexpected behavior.
+That said, you can still use this repository to experiment with NestJs and the New Relic agent, and easily send data to the New Relic platform.

 ### Introduction

 This repo contains an example of two NestJs micoroservices (called parent and child) talking to each other over http on the same network (nest network).